zolagonano/awesome-zeronet/README.md

 ## Proxies(Instances)

-> ZeroNet Proxies are ZeroNet clients that are accessible through the clearnet without having to install and run the ZeroNet client.

 **WARNING: _Do not sign in into ZeroNet through public proxies as proxies have access to the private keys and there is chance for your identity to get stolen by the proxy._**

 | Url |  Allows to add new sites |